English Springer Spaniel vs English Setter: Complete Comparison (2026)

 Health and Lifespan Comparison

 English Springer Spaniel has a typical lifespan of 12-14 years, while English Setter lives approximately 12 years.
 Health profiles differ significantly between these dogs.
-English Springer Spaniel is predisposed to Eye Conditions, Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-English Setter faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+English Springer Spaniel is predisposed to Eye Conditions, hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+English Setter faces its own health challenges including joint-related conditions and other breed-specific health issues.
 English Springer Spaniel has 3 documented predispositions compared to 2 for English Setter, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health